- Search The Registry

 - Youth Programs

 - About Us

 - Creating Support

 - My Account

-On this date we remember the birth of James Chaney, an African American civil rights activist, in 1943.
+On this date we mark the birth of James Chaney, a Black civil rights activist, in 1943.

 Ironically, it was during this time that his travels to different jobs on segregated buses throughout the segregated south exposed him to the Freedom Rides.
 The Freedom Rides were mounted to reverse segregation in these areas, and his experience further spurred his activism.
 In 1963, Chaney joined the Congress of Racial Equality (CORE).
 One year later, he joined his home state’s branch of the Student Nonviolent Coordinating Committee (SNCC) and the NAACP to form the Council of Federated Organizations (COFO) to launch a massive voter registration and desegregation campaign in Mississippi.

 The state was hostile to integration and civil rights activism, and the state paid spies to compile lists of citizens suspected of any kind of involvement.
 They also tracked all northerners who entered the state to work on civil rights.
 The Ku Klux Klan was firmly rooted in this part of the state.